Homogeneous & Heterogeneous Mixtures | Definition, Examples

 Mixture Definition

-A mixture is an impure substance formed by mixing two or more pure substances (elements and compounds) in any proportion, such that they do not undergo any chemical change and retain their individual property.
+A mixture is an impure substance created by combining two or more pure substances (elements or compounds) in any proportion, without undergoing any chemical change, thereby retaining their individual properties.

 Examples of Mixture

-Some common examples of the mixture in our daily life are – air, milk, fruit juice, medicines, honey, tap water, brass, bronze, etc.
+Some common examples of mixtures in our daily lives include air, milk, fruit juice, medicines, honey, tap water, brass, and bronze.

 Air is a mixture of oxygen, nitrogen, and carbon dioxide gases.
 It also contains water vapor, dust particles, and traces of inert gases.

-Mixtures are of two types – homogeneous and heterogeneous mixture.
-But before we proceed to study them, let’s learn some basic characteristics of mixtures –
+Mixtures are classified into two types: homogeneous and heterogeneous mixtures.
+However, before we delve into studying them, let’s first understand some basic characteristics of mixtures.

-In mixtures, components are loosely held together and they retain their individual properties.
-Based on the same, the mixture exhibits the following characteristics:
+In mixtures, the components are loosely combined and retain their individual properties.
+Based on this, mixtures exhibit the following characteristics:

-- No Physical Change: A mixture consists of two or more pure substances that exist together without any chemical combination between them.
-For example, in the mixture of common salt and sand, their particles do not bind to each other by any chemical force.
-We can easily separate common salt by making its solution in water.
+A mixture consists of two or more pure substances that coexist without undergoing any chemical combination.
+For example, in a mixture of common salt and sand, their particles are not chemically bonded.
+We can easily separate the salt by dissolving it in water and filtering out the sand.

-- Variable Composition: The components of mixtures vary in their proportions.
-Therefore, we cannot represent mixtures by any chemical formula.
-For example, we can prepare a mixture of sand and common salt either by mixing 1 gm of salt with 2 gm of sand, or 2 gm of salt with 2 gm of sand.
+The components of mixtures can vary in proportion, making it impossible to represent them with a chemical formula.
+For instance, you can prepare a mixture of sand and common salt by mixing 1 g of salt with 2 g of sand or 2 g of salt with 2 g of sand.

-- Homogeneity: A mixture can be homogeneous or heterogeneous.
-For example, a mixture of common salt and sand is heterogeneous, whereas that of salt and water is homogeneous.
+Mixtures can be homogeneous or heterogeneous.
+For example, a mixture of salt and water is homogeneous, whereas a mixture of salt and sand is heterogeneous.

-- Energy Change: Usually no energy (heat or light) change takes place during the formation of mixtures.
-For example, when we mix sand with common salt no release or absorption of energy change takes place.
+Generally, no significant energy change (heat or light) occurs during the formation of mixtures.
+For example, when sand and salt are mixed, there is no release or absorption of energy.

 HOMOGENEOUS AND HETEROGENEOUS MIXTURE